- What Are They?

-Heel spurs & plantar fasciitis facts
+Heel spurs (calcaneal spurs) facts

 - Heel spurs and plantar fasciitis can occur alone or be related to underlying diseases.

 A heel spur is a pointed bony outgrowth of the bone of the heel (the calcaneus bone).
-They are attributed to chronic local inflammation at the insertion of soft tissue tendons or fascia in the area.
-Heel spurs can be located at the back of the heel or under the heel, beneath the sole of the foot.
-Heel spurs at the back of the heel are frequently associated with inflammation of the Achilles tendon (tendinitis) and cause tenderness and pain at the back of the heel made worse while pushing off the ball of the foot.
+Chronic local inflammation at the insertion of soft-tissue tendons or plantar fascia is a common cause of bone spurs (osteophytes).
+Heel spurs can be located at the back of the heel or under the heel, beneath the arch of the foot.
+Heel spurs at the back of the heel are frequently associated with inflammation of the Achilles tendon (tendinitis) and cause tenderness and heel pain made worse while pushing off the ball of the foot.